-Annex IV^{642} summarises the current labour schemes in several European countries.
+Annex IV summarises the current labour schemes in several European countries.
 It shows that many aspects must be considered to define how work in ports is organised, for instance:

-- Presence of labour pool and how the entry of workers into the pool is controlled. - How workers are assigned to employers (shift patterns, minimum hours of work, ability to employ pool workers on a semi-permanent basis)
+• Presence of labour pool and how the entry of workers into the pool is controlled.

-641 "The expression "mandatory" labour pool can be interpreted in different ways:
+&lt;sup>646 "The expression "mandatory" labour pool can be interpreted in different ways: